Home

 1. Adaptive onboarding

-One question at a time collects bedtime and wake time, sleep latency, morning restedness, what keeps the user awake, mind-clearing preference (write vs. talk), and connected devices.
-Responses directly shape the routine.
-If the user prefers writing, journaling is the default.
-If they think better through conversation, Luna is ready instead.
-The routine preview at the end lets users adjust before day one.
+One question at a time: bedtime, wake time, sleep latency, morning restedness, what keeps the user awake, how they prefer to clear their mind, and which devices they want connected.
+The answers shape the routine directly.
+Writing preference means journaling is the default; if they think better talking, Luna opens instead.
+A preview at the end lets them adjust before day one.

 The "Analysing your patterns..." state signals that something was built for you, not just switched on.